We can only collect personal information

 - for a lawful purpose directly related to QUT's functions and activities.

-- in a way that is unfair or unlawful.
+- in a way that is fair or lawful.

 - without intruding unreasonably on the personal affairs of the individuals concerned.

 When we collect information, we must provide individuals with a privacy notice that tells them:

 - the purpose of collecting the information